AniStepBall/StackOverflow-Developer-Survey/README.md

 ## Repository Structure
 * tech-overview.ipynb: Comprehensive Jupyter Notebook
 * requirements.txt: Python environment dependencies
-* stack-overflow-developer-survey-2020: A zip file that contains the dataset used.
-Here instead of the csv file because of size problems
+* stack-overflow-developer-survey-2020: A zip file that contains the dataset used
 * survey_results_public.csv: A 2020 developer survey from StackOverflow
+* scenario_prediction.csv: A csv file that contains a list of scenario to predicit thier job satification

 ## Key Findings
-1. Were there any patterns used by developer when collaborating with each other?
-- There is a high level correlation between experience and technology.
-- There is a consistent level across all career stages.
-- The higher experince of the developers, the higher their technology usage
+1. How did the transition to remote work in 2020 influence devlopers' work-life balance, (e.g., workweek hours and overtime frequency)?
+-

-2. What were the trends for new technologies during 2020?
+2. What were the trends in adopting new technologies in 2020 across different experience levels?
-- The best indicator in 2020 was the year of experience
-- The technology used in 2020 could influence future choices

-3. How does developer change their way of problem-solving patterns?
-- Developer will change their technolgy based on thier situation
-- The higher their expereinces, the more they, code which lead to better problem-solving skills

-4. In what way does companies influence developer careers?
+-

+3. How did developers’ problem-solving strategies change in 2020 due to global events?
+-

+4. How do company size and work policies impact developer career satisfaction?
-- Companies size affects the impacts on developers
+- Companies size does have an effects the developers satisfaction towards their career
-- The choices of technology is based on the companies size and needs
 - There is a correlation between work hours and company-sizes

+5. How did educational background influence job opportunities and career growth in 2020?
+-
+-
+-

 ## Acknowledgments
 * Developer survey data provided by StackOverflow